What does a sarcoma lump look like?

 A soft tissue sarcoma lump may often be mistaken by medical practitioners for a hematoma (bad bruise), abscess (inflamed bump), pulled muscle, lipoma or something else that is benign.
 Sarcoma in general can be difficult to diagnose, and X-rays or a standard ultrasound does not provide a definitive diagnosis.

-He advises people who suspect a sarcoma lump to seek both CT and MRI imaging, followed by a radiologist-guided needle biopsy and other radiological tests to determine its makeup and size.
-Optimal treatment should be individualized according to the kind of sarcoma, its location in the body and potential for metastasis.
+Dr. Mann advises seeking CT and/or MRI imaging, followed by a radiologist-guided needle biopsy and other radiological tests to determine its makeup and size.
+Optimal treatment should be tailored to the kind of sarcoma, its location in the body, its potential for metastasis and the individual patient.

-“Sarcoma tends to prefer spreading to the lungs over other places.
-Whenever we have a patient with a newly diagnosed sarcoma, part of the work up, and follow up, is to see if it has already spread to the lungs,” Dr. Kane says.
+“Sarcomas tend to spread to the lungs over other places.
+With a newly diagnosed sarcoma, we always check to see if it has already spread to the lungs,” says Dr. Mann.

-He adds that, because sarcoma is different, standard treatments — such as chemotherapy, radiation and surgery — for breast, lung, colon and other cancers may be altered.
-He recommends evaluation and care at a sarcoma center, like Roswell Park, with a multidisciplinary team of oncologic surgeons and radiation oncologists who specialize in the diagnosis and treatment of sarcoma tumors.
+Because sarcoma is different, standard treatments — such as chemotherapy, radiation and surgery — may be altered.
+The chemotherapy drugs, type and timing of radiation, and most especially the surgery is very specific to the sarcoma type, how advanced it is, and the patient who has the sarcoma.
+Evaluation and care at a sarcoma center, like Roswell Park, with a multidisciplinary team of oncologic surgeons and radiation oncologists who specialize in the diagnosis and treatment of sarcoma tumors is essential.